You Can Go Home Again

 The rest of this Act guide is basically impossible to write without any spoilers.
 Since the names of subzones involve, to some degree, giving away the plot, read no further if you want to experience this Act and its twists for yourself.
 The dividers below are at the positions of major story twists.

 Still here?
 Alright.
 It turns out that, with the death of the Beast, the ancient gods have suddenly returned, divine power and all.
-Dominus' successor, High Templar Avarius, is now suffused with the power of Innocence, the Templar god, and the Karui slaves are invoking their own gods - in particular, Kitava, God of Hunger - to lead a revolution.
+Dominus' successor, High Templar Avarius, is now suffused with the power of Innocence, the Templar god.
+The Karui slaves are invoking their own gods - in particular, Kitava, God of Hunger - to lead a revolution.
+The two factions have Oriath in chaos.

 Your goal is to find your way through the chaos and take out the new High Templar and his piggybacking god.